site24x7/plugins/jenkins_performance/README.md

 		METRICS                                             DESCRIPTION

-		NodeCount                                           Number of node
+		node_count                                          Number of node
-		Health-check Count                                  The number of health checks associated Health-check Duration                               The rate at which the health checks are running (sec) Nodes Offline                                       Number of offline nodes
+		health-check_count                                  The number of health checks associated health-check_duration                               The rate at which the health checks are running (sec) nodes_offline                                       Number of offline nodes
-		Nodes Online                                        Number of online nodes
+		nodes_online                                        Number of online nodes
-		Projects Count                                      Project count
+		projects_count                                      Project count
-		Projects Disabled                                   Number of disabled projects
+		projects_disabled                                   Number of disabled projects
-		Projects Enabled                                    Number of enabled projects
+		projects_enabled                                    Number of enabled projects
-		Queue Size                                          Number of jobs in queue Executor Count                                      Number of executors available for Jenkins Executors Free Count                                Number of executors available for Jenkins that are not currently in use Executors Inuse Count                               Number of executors in use Queues Pending                                      Number of pending jobs in the queue Queues Stuck                                        Number of stucked jobs in the queue Queues Blocked                                      Number of jobs that are blocked in the queue Jobs in Queue                                       Number of buildable items in queue Plugins Active                                      Number of active plugins
+		queue_size                                          Number of jobs in queue
+		executor_count                                      Number of executors available for Jenkins executors_free_count                                Number of executors available for Jenkins that are not currently in use executors_inuse_count                               Number of executors in use
+		queues_pending                                      Number of pending jobs in the queue queues_stuck                                        Number of stucked jobs in the queue queues_blocked                                      Number of jobs that are blocked in the queue jobs_in_queue                                       Number of buildable items in queue plugins_active                                      Number of active plugins
-		Plugins Failed                                      Number of plugins failed
+		plugins_failed                                      Number of plugins failed
-		Plugins Inactive                                    Number of inactive plugins
+		plugins_inactive                                    Number of inactive plugins
-		Plugins Withupdate                                  Number of plugins with update Builds Blocked duration                             Time taken by the jobs in blocked state (sec) Build Creation Time                                 Time taken by the build to complete (sec) Builds Execution Duration                           Build execution time (sec) Builds Queuing Duration                             Build queuing time (sec) Builds Waiting Duration                             Time taken by the build by waiting in a queue (sec)
+		plugins_withupdate                                  Number of plugins with update
+		builds_blocked_duration                             Time taken by the jobs in blocked state (sec) build_creation_time                                 Time taken by the build to complete (sec) builds_execution_duration                           Build execution time (sec)
+		builds_queuing_duration                             Build queuing time (sec)
+		builds_waiting_duration                             Time taken by the build by waiting in a queue (sec)